lingyihuang27/ENES205/_1VoltageDivider/Resistor-Battery-Simulation/README.md

 ![1548547986714](1548547986714.png)

-When you wire up the ground, two wires will converge on the same small, red, pad.
+When you wire up the negative of the supply to the 0 volt reference, (notice not using the language of ground), two wires will converge on the same small, red, pad.

 ![1548548044310](1548548044310.png)